adjust/android_sdk/doc/english/non_play.md

 ```

 You can call a similar method `AdjustIMEI.doNotReadImei()` to stop the SDK from reading IMEI and MEID values.

+However, please keep in mind that IMEI and MEID are persistent identifiers and that it is your responsibility to ensure that the collection and processing of this personal data from your app's end-users is lawful.

 ### <a id="build-the-app"></a>Build your app